 - Spyware: Spyware is software that spies on you, i.e. by collecting various types of user data from your PC without your knowledge.

 - Adware: Adware is derived from the word “advertisement”.
 In addition to the actual function of the program, the user will be presented with advertisements.
 Adware itself is not dangerous, but the display of countless adverts is generally considered undesirable and is thus detected by good anti-malware solutions.

 - Rootkit: A rootkit usually consists of several components that grant the author unauthorized access to the target system.
 In addition, these programs hide their processes and actions using other software.
 They can be installed, for instance, through an exploit or a Trojan.

 - Rogues/Scareware: Also known as “Rogue Anti-Spyware” or “Rogue Anti-Virus”, rogues pretend to be security software.
 They frequently use fake warnings to trick users into purchasing the software, which the attackers then profit from illegally.

 - Ransomware: Ransomware” is exactly what it sounds like.
-Ransomware encrypts the user’s personal data or may even lock the entire PC.
-You are asked to pay a “ransom” via an anonymous service in order to unlock your computer.
+Ransomware encrypts the user’s personal data (encryption ransomware) or may even lock the entire PC (lockscreen ransomware).
+You are asked to pay a “ransom” via an anonymous service in order to unlock your computer or your files.